Tonbridge to Penshurst Walk

 • Take the lane heading west for a short distance and turn right onto a footpath which goes via Trugger's Gill to Stock Wood.
 Turn right at a path junction and follow this footpath through woods and fields to Hill Hoath.
 Take the lane heading north to the entrance to Chiddingstone Castle.
 If they are open the suggested route is to cut through the castle grounds to the village, rather than skirting around them on the road.

 1. Take the narrow lane heading W from the road junction, signposted to Markbeech.
-In 150m turn right at a footpath sign to go down a fenced path between gardens.
+In 150m turn right at an easily-missed footpath sign to go down a fenced path between gardens.
 After crossing a stream the path continues along the right-hand edge of some rough grassland, heading NW.

 2. Just before the far corner follow the path into the trees and down through a small wooded glen, then back up into the corner of a large field.
 Keep right, initially alongside a projecting piece of woodland.
 Where these trees end, bear slightly right across the field to find a path leading into a large wood on the far side.

-3. The woodland path comes to a T-junction with footpath markers where you turn right onto a potentially very muddy path.
-The path bends left and soon passes a sign welcoming walkers from the other direction to Stock Wood.
-Pass to the right of a short fence at the entrance to a field laid out for show-jumping to continue on a narrow path between hedges.
+3. The woodland path comes to a T-junction with footpath markers.
+Turn right onto a potentially very muddy wide path, which soon bends left.
+After passing a sign welcoming walkers from the other direction to Stock Wood the path narrows and continues between hedges, with a field laid out for show-jumping on your left.

 4. At the end go through a metal kissing gate and follow a well-trodden path through a long strip of grassland.
 At the far end go through another kissing gate, down a short slope and turn right onto an earth track.
 This leads into a short lane through the hamlet of Hill Hoath, where you pass an attractive low-lying house Withers? on the left.